 Join SpeechTherapyPD.com in Alaska on an unforgettable cruise from July 10-July 17, 2020 while earning 12 hours of continuing education from expert presenters.

 Cruise through your professional development next summer while you nurture your mind, body & soul

 exploring the Last Frontier: Alaska.

-The Royal Caribbean's Radiance of the Seas sails round trip from Vancouver, BC on July 10, 2020 for the 7-Day trip stopping in 6 awe-inspiring Canadian and Alaskan locations before returning to port on July 17.
+The Royal Caribbean's Radiance of the Seas sails from Vancouver, BC on July 10, 2020 for the 7-day trip stopping in 6 awe-inspiring Canadian and Alaskan locations before returning to port in Seward, Alaska on July 17.

 We will be providing 1.2 of ASHA-CEUs to all SLP attendees.